SEACrowd/sea-vl-experiments/image_dedup/img_hashing/README.md

 # Image Deduplicator

-A Python library for finding duplicate and similar images using perceptual hashing techniques.
+A Python module for finding duplicate and similar images using hashing techniques.

 The proposed image deduplication methodology can be described as follows: